 Based on the development size, type, and impact, a project is considered either a Type 1 or Type 2 project.
-The requirements for each project can be found on pages two and three of this guide.
+The requirements for each project can be found on pages two and three of this guide, but can also be found in Section 5.28.4 of the Unified Development Code (UDC).

-residential units, exceeding 65 feet in height, containing over 50,000 square
+A Site Plan containing over 80 residential units, exceeding 65 feet in height, containing over 50,000 square feet of non-residential usable floor area.